Princess Sarah (TV series)

-Princess Sarah is a 2007 Philippine television series based on Frances Hodgson Burnett's novel A Little Princess.
-It is topbilled by Sharlene San Pedro as Sarah Crewe.
-The series was aired on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel from November 12 to December 21, 2007, replacing Kokey.
+Princess Sarah is a 2007 Philippine television drama series broadcast by ABS-CBN.
+The series is based on Frances Hodgson Burnett's novel A Little Princess.
+Directed by Don M. Cuaresma and Nuel C. Naval, it stars Sharlene San Pedro.
+It aired on the network's Primetime Bida line up and worldwide on TFC from November 12 to December 21, 2007, replacing Kokey and was replaced by Spring Waltz.

-The series was shot in Camp John Hay in Baguio and the Coconut Palace in Manila instead of India and London during the Victorian Era (including Second Boer War) and World War I. Unlike the 1995 Filipino film and the 1985 Japanese anime series it was based from, which in turn was based on Burnett's original novel, the teleserye adaptation took even more creative liberties from the original story, with Ram Dass being depicted as a female sorceress, Lavinia as Miss Minchin's daughter, and fantasy elements being introduced in the story.
+The series was shot in Camp John Hay in Baguio and the Coconut Palace in Manila instead of India and London during the Late Victorian Era (including Second Boer War) and World War I. Unlike the 1995 Filipino film and the 1985 Japanese anime series it was based from, which in turn was based on Burnett's original novel, the teleserye adaptation took even more creative liberties from the original story, with Ram Dass being depicted as a female sorceress, Lavinia as Miss Minchin's daughter, and fantasy elements being introduced in the story.

-This series was streaming on Jeepney TV YouTube channel every 7:00 pm replacing Volta.
+This series was streaming on Jeepney TV YouTube channel.

-This series was aired on Kapamilya Online Live Global last January 13 to 24, 2023 and was replacing by Mga Anghel Na Walang Langit.

 Plot

 Sarah Crewe studies in a boarding school for rich girls.
 Although motherless, Sarah is rich in love showered by her father, Captain Cristopher Crewe.
-But one day her father has to leave for an expedition and is lost and presumed dead.
+One day her father has to leave for an expedition and is lost and presumed dead.

 The sufferings of Sarah begin, as she was reduced to poverty and was forced to live a life as a servant in Miss Minchin's seminary.